 - assists the non-executive members of the Bank's BoD regarding the drafting, revision and implementation of the Remuneration Policy and makes relevant recommendations.
-During 2023 the Remuneration committee held 4 meetings. - is established in such a way as to be able to offer specialised and independent advice regarding the Remuneration Policy and its implementation and the incentives created for managing corporate and risk culture, capital and liquidity. - It's objective and key responsibilities are determined by its Terms of Reference and are as follows: - To provide specialised and independent advice for matters relating to remuneration policy and its implementation and for the incentives created while managing risks, capital and liquidity and to support and advise the BoD regarding the design, update, monitoring of the implementation of the remuneration policy and its compliance; - To safeguard the proper exercise of its duties and responsibilities, the efficient alignment of the personnel's remuneration with the risks the Bank undertakes and manages and the required alignment between the Parent Entity and the Bank; and - To approve or propose for approval all exposures of Key Management Personnel and their and their close family members, as well as their controlled or jointly controlled entities excluding BoD members exposures which are approved by the BoD.
+During 2024 the Remuneration committee held 4 meetings. - is established in such a way as to be able to offer specialised and independent advice regarding the Remuneration Policy and its implementation and the incentives created for managing corporate and risk culture, capital and liquidity so that to contribute to safeguarding a sound capital base and does not lead to shortcomings in the Bank's liquidity. - It's objective and key responsibilities are determined by its Terms of Reference and are as follows: - To provide specialised and independent advice for matters relating to remuneration policy and its implementation and for the incentives created while managing risks, capital and liquidity and to support and advise the BoD regarding the design, update, monitoring of the implementation of the remuneration policy and its compliance; - To safeguard the proper exercise of its duties and responsibilities, the efficient alignment of the personnel's remuneration with the risks the Bank undertakes and manages and the required alignment between the Parent Entity and the Bank; and - To approve or propose for approval all exposures of Key Management Personnel and their and their close family members, as well as their controlled or jointly controlled entities excluding BoD members exposures which are approved by the BoD.